 Please click on the section titles below to read highlights of Daniel’s career and accomplishments.
 For more details (and some great anecdotes), please go to the Life & Career page.

 During Daniel's varied and interesting career, he produced thousands of articles and numerous books as a war correspondent, photojournalist, investigative journalist, book and music critic, features writer, columnist, and technology reviewer and analyst.
-His work appeared in scores of magazine magazines, newspapers and journals.
+His work appeared in scores of magazines, newspapers and journals.

 A member of the National Book Critics Circle, The Authors Guild, Science Fiction and Fantasy Writers of America, the Overseas Press Club, and the American Society of Journalist and Authors, Daniel was a frequent speaker at conferences and other events on writing, literary criticism and the publishing industry.